raspberrypilearning/weather-station-guide/manual-setup.md

 crontab < crontab.save
 ```

-Your weather station is now live and recording data at timed intervals.
+Your Weather Station is now live and recording data at timed intervals.

 You can disable data logging mode at any time by removing the crontab with the command below: